sulaimanmugahed/MinimalApiTemplate/README.md

 # Minimal API Template

-This project is a template for creating a new minimal API project in .NET Core 8, following the principles of Clean Architecture.
-It provides a modular and maintainable codebase by enforcing a clear separation of concerns and independence of dependencies.
+Setting up a new project can be a drag because you always have to deal with dependencies and package configurations.
+This project offers a handy template to kickstart your development.
+Built for .NET Core 8, it follows the principles of Clean Architecture to keep your codebase organized and easy to manage.
+By separating different parts of the project and making dependencies independent, this template makes starting new projects a breeze, saving you valuable time on setup.

 ## Getting Started